"The man who doesn't read good books has no advantage over the man who can't read them."

 What is English?

 English is the study of literature and writing which includes the interpretation and analyses of texts.
-Students at William Paterson University can choose to concentrate in literature or writing and take courses in English, American and comparative literature; linguistics, criticism and writing; or contemporary themes in literature and film.
+Students at WPUNJ can choose to concentrate in literature or writing and take courses in English, American and comparative literature; linguistics, criticism and writing; or contemporary themes in literature and film.
 The communication skills gained in this program are essential for gaining careers in teaching, journalism, publishing, and in all areas of business.
 In addition, English is also a popular major for students who have plans to go on for law and graduate degrees.

 To learn more about the degree requirements, please visit this link: